boredazfcuk/docker-icloudpd/README.md

-# docker-icloud_photos_downloader
+# docker-icloudpd
 An Alpine Linux Docker container for ndbroadbent's iCloud Photos Downloader

 Now on Docker Hub: https://hub.docker.com/r/boredazfcuk/icloudpd

-This dockerfile work slightly different to the official dockerfile.

 ## MANDATORY ENVIRONMENT VARIABLES

-APPLEID: This is the Apple ID for the account you want to download files for.
+apple_id: This is the Apple ID for the account you want to download files for.

-APPLEPASSWORD: This is the password for the Apple ID account named above.
+apple_password: This is the password for the Apple ID account named above.
 This is needed to generate an authentication token.

 ## DEFAULT ENVIRONMENT VARIABLES

-USER: This is name of the user account that you wish to create within the container.
+user: This is name of the user account that you wish to create within the container.
 This can be anything you choose, but ideally you would set this to match the name of the user on the host system for which you want to download files for.
 This user will be set as the owner of all downloaded files.
 If this variable is not set, it will default to 'user'

-UID: This is the User ID number of the above user account.
+user_id: This is the User ID number of the above user account.
 This can be any number that isn't already in use.
-Ideally, you should set this to be the same ID number as the USER's ID on the host system.
+Ideally, you should set this to be the same ID number as the user's ID on the host system.
 This will avoid permissions issues if syncing to your host's home directory.
 If this variable is not set, it will default to '1000'

-GROUP: This is name of the group account that you wish to create within the container.
+group: This is name of the group account that you wish to create within the container.
 This can be anything you choose, but ideally you would set this to match the name of the user's primary group on the host system.
 This This group will be set as the group for all downloaded files.
 If this variable is not set, it will default to 'group'

-GID: This is the Group ID number of the above group.
+group_id: This is the Group ID number of the above group.
 This can be any number that isn't already in use.
 Ideally, you should set this to be the same Group ID number as the user's primary group on the host system.
 If this variable is not set, it will default to '1000'

-TZ: This is the local timezone and is required by the exiftool to calculate local time from the timestamps.
-If this variable is not set, it will default to Coordinated Universal Time 'Etc/UTC'
+TZ: This is the local timezone and is required to calculate timestamps.
+If this variable is not set, it will default to Coordinated Universal Time 'UTC'

-INTERVAL: This is the number of seconds between syncronisations.
+synchronisation_interval: This is the number of seconds between syncronisations.
 Common intervals would be: 3hrs - 10800, 4hrs - 14400, 6hrs - 21600 & 12hrs - 43200.
 If variable is not set it will default to every 24hrs (86400 seconds).

-NOTIFICATIONDAYS: This is number of days until cookie expiration for which to generate notifications.
+notification_days: This is number of days until cookie expiration for which to generate notifications.
 This will default to 7 days if not specified so you will receive a single notification in the 7 days running up to cookie expiration.

-AUTHTYPE: This is the type of authentication that is enabled on your iCloud account.
+authentication_type: This is the type of authentication that is enabled on your iCloud account.
 Valid values are '2FA' if you have two factor authentication enabled or 'Web' if you do not.
 If 'Web' is specified, then cookie generation is not required.
 If this variable is not set, it will default to '2FA'

+directory_permissions: This specifies the permissions to set on the directories in your download destination.
+If this variable is not set, it will default to 750

+file_permissions: This specifies the permissions to set on the files in your download destination.
+If this variable is not set, it will default to 640

+folder_structure: This specifies the folder structure to use in your download destination directory.
+If this variable is not set, it will set {:%Y/%m/%d} as the default.

 ## OPTIONAL ENVIRONMENT VARIABLES

-CLIOPTIONS: This is for additional command line options you want to pass to the icloudpd application.
+command_line_options: This is for additional command line options you want to pass to the icloudpd application.
 The list of options for icloudpd can be found [HERE](https://github.com/ndbroadbent/icloud_photos_downloader#usage)

-SETDATETIMEEXIF: This option sets the downloaded file's time stamp to be the same as the time stored within the file's exif data.
+~~set_datetime_from_exif:~~ Removed.
+This only applies to photos that are not taken with the internal cameras (saved to photostream), these are few and far between and most of the time, having accurate file stamps is unimportant.
+Removed this now as it applies to a very small amount of unimportant files.

-NOTIFICATIONTYPE: This specifies the method that is used to send notifications.
+notification_type: This specifies the method that is used to send notifications.
 Currently, there are three options available 'Prowl', 'Pushbullet' and 'Telegram'.
 When the two factor authentication cookie is within 7 days (default) of expiry, a notification will be sent upon syncronisation.
 No more than a single notification will be sent within a 24 hour period unless the container is restarted.
 This does not include the notification that is sent each time the container is started.

+prowl_api_key: If the notification_type is set to 'Prowl' this is mandatory.
+This is the API key for your account as generated by the Prowl website

-APIKEY: If the NOTIFICATIONTYPE is set to 'Prowl', 'Pushbullet' or 'Telegram' then APIKEY must also be set.
-This is the API key for your account as generated by the Prowl or Pushbullet websites or the token generated by the Telegram
+pushbullet_api_key: If the notification_type is set to 'Pushbullet' this is mandatory.
+This is the API key for your account as generated by the Pushbullet website

+telegram_token: If the notification_type is set to 'Telegram' this is mandatory.
+This is the token that was assigned to your account by The Botfather

-TELEGRAMCHATID: If the NOTIFICATIONTYPE is set to 'Telegram' then this is the chat_id for your Telegram bot.
+telegram_chat_id: If the notification_type is set to 'Telegram' then this is the chat_id for your Telegram bot.

 ## VOLUME CONFIGURATION

 It also requires a named volume mapped to /config.
 This is where is stores the authentication cookie.
 Without it, it will lose the cookie information each time the container is recreated.
-It will download the photos to the "/home/${USERNAME}/iCloud" photos directory.
+It will download the photos to the "/home/${user}/iCloud" photos directory.
 You need to create a bind mount into the container at this point.

 I also have a failsafe built in.
-The launch script will look for a file called .mounted in the "/home/${USERNAME}/iCloud" folder.
+The launch script will look for a file called .mounted in the "/home/${user}/iCloud" folder.
 If this file is not present, it will not sync with iCloud.
 This is so that if the underlying disk/volume/whatever gets unmounted, sync will not occur.
 This prevents the script from filling up the root volume if the underlying volume isn't mounted for whatever reason.
 This file **MUST** be created manually and sync will not start without it.

 ## CREATING A CONTAINER